 Check out these traditional long hairstyles worn by Spanish Women.

-Ideal for: Narrow or long faces that benefit from some volume around the temples.
+Ideal for: Narrow or long faces benefitting from some volume around the temples.

 How to Style: Victory rolls always look impressive but complicated!
 However, with practice, they are easily done.
-By sectioning off the hair and pinning at the roots to hold the portion in place, roll the strip of hair up towards the crown and secure.
-Here they have paired side parted victory rolls with loose tumbling curls.
+By sectioning off the hair and pinning at the roots to hold the portion in place, roll the strip of hair up towards the crown and secure it.
+Here they have paired side-parted victory rolls with loose, tumbling curls.

 How to Style: This Spanish hairstyle is great for naturally curly hair.
-Beautiful if slightly brushed out for a more ethereal look but the overall purpose of this look is low key and low effort but still stunning!
+Beautiful if slightly brushed out for a more ethereal look, but the overall purpose of this look is a low-key and low effort but still stunning!